Tempered homogeneous spaces IV: Abstract

 \section{Abstract}

 { Let $G$ be a complex semisimple Lie group and $H$ a complex closed connected subgroup.
 Let $\g g$ and $\g h$ be their Lie algebras.
-We prove that the regular representation of $G$ in $L^2(G/H)$ is tempered if and only if the ortho\-gonal of $\g h$ in $\g g$ contains regular elements. }
+We prove that the regular representation of $G$ in $L^2(G/H)$ is tempered if and only if the ortho\-gonal of $\g h$ in $\g g$ contains regular elements by showing simultaneously the equivalence to other striking conditions such as $\g h$ has a solvable limit algebra. }

 { }